Lab Supervisor: Mr. Randy Hall, BSB E312, x2208, J_Randy_Hall@baylor.edu

 Lab Safety: You are expected to be familiar with the entire safety section in the lab manual.

-Lab Grades: Check your grades on Blackboard frequently to ensure they are recorded correctly.
+Lab Grades: Check your grades on Canvas frequently to ensure they are recorded correctly.

 All information is common to all laboratory sections, except for the links to specific courses in the box at the right.